 She asks rhetorically, “How is argument for necessity of ambush at trial any different than claiming defence should have right to catch them in a lie?”
 It’s not!
 It’s “problematically predicated on assumption that SA complainants routinely lie” – maybe or maybe not, but they certainly sometimes lie.
 Your presumption that they never do is precisely what is problematic – especially if the presumption of innocence is not mere BS that judges go on about before convicting.
 My favourite part is perhaps 4:41 – “every reform on behalf of complainants is met with serious pushback from the defence bar” – if only!

 She quotes Janine Benedet, “anytime accused argues consent, he is saying the complainant is a liar.”
-DAMN STRAIGHT!!
+CORRECT!
 I thought the presumption of innocence was a thing – in some countries at some points in history, anyway.
 Of course, presumably, if the defence is it never happened, he’s also claiming the complainant’s a liar.
 I guess anything other than a quick, remorseful guilty plea – followed by a very harsh sentence to reflect denunciation and deterrence, is entirely inconsistent with her worldview?